eduardobreno/shhareit/README.md

 - `npm run android` or open the project file `.\android` on Android Studio
 - `npm run ios` or open the project file `shhareit.xcworkspace` on folder `.\ios` on Xcode

 In order to run app, you'll need valid GoogleService-Info.plist and google-services.json files.
-The Firebase Xcode project contains unupdated plist files without real values, but can be replaced with real plist files.
+The xcode/android project contains a fake plist files without real values, but can be replaced with real plist files.
 To get your own GoogleService-Info.plist/google-services.json files:

 Go to the Firebase Console
 Create a new Firebase project, if you don't already have one